 Rigth when we pulled into Joshua Tree after our 9+ hour drive from San Francisco, we made a beeline to the Crossroads Cafe.
 It’s one of the popular cafes to eat at in Joshua Tree and I was nervous it wouldn’t live up to the hype, but I was surprised by both the food and the restaurant!

 The inside is full of wood planks and industrial decor.
 But the food is what makes this place really shine.
 It’s a popular brunch spot, so the weekends may be really busy (keep this in mind!) but it’s worth the wait.
 I recommend one of the sandwiches, which were very big and was just the thing we needed after a long drive.

 Joshua Tree and Yucca Valley don’t really have that many hotel options.
 I think the locals prefer it that way.
 Plus, there are some stunning Airbnbs here – I’m talking beautifully decorated interiors, unique exteriors.
 Because of that, I recommend booking an Airbnb as we did!

 As you can read in our full feature review, is the Airbnb we stayed in and I loved this house!
-It’s small but has plenty of space for a couple and could easily fit 4 people without bumping shoulders.
-The decor is boho chic, I told Robin i wanted to decorate our future house like that Airbnb.
+It’s small and doesn’t have a view of the desert, BUT has plenty of space for a couple and could easily fit 4 people without bumping shoulders.
+The decor is boho chic, I told Robin I wanted to decorate our future house like that Airbnb.